magewirephp/portman/README.md

 vendor/bin/portman
 ```

+Or download the `portman` executable from the [releases](https://github.com/magewirephp/portman/releases) section and run it from the terminal.

 ## :gear: Configure
-Rector works with `portman.config.php` config file.
+Portman works with `portman.config.php` config file.
 You can create it manually, or let Portman create it for you:
 ```shell
 vendor/bin/portman init
 ```